Bay Ferries Great Lakes: History

 On January 10, 2006, newly elected mayor of Rochester Robert Duffy announced that the city government would not be approving the ferry board's request for additional funding for the city's subsidiary Rochester Ferry Company LLC so that the service could resume in the summer.
-This effectively killed any hope that Spirit of Ontario I will return to its Lake Ontario operation.
-The city of Rochester owed BFGL $2.5 million in a revenue guarantee and the vessel will likely be sold.
+This effectively killed any hope that Spirit of Ontario I would return to its Lake Ontario operation.
+The city of Rochester owed BFGL $2.5 million in a revenue guarantee.

 BFGL was contracted by the City of Rochester to manage the vessel in mothball status at the Rochester ferry terminal until a buyer could be found.
 In December 2006 the vessel was moved from Lake Ontario to Halifax and later Shelburne, Nova Scotia, to ensure the vessel's movement to a buyer wasn't restricted by the seasonal closure of the St. Lawrence Seaway.

 On April 2, 2007 the City of Rochester announced that it had sold the ferry to a German company for $30 million (USD).
 Presumably BFGL will be dissolved following completion of the sale.

 As of 2007 Bay Ferries Management Limited is still an active company on the corporate registries for Canada (federal incorporation) and the state of New York (state incorporation), however the use of Bay Ferries Great Lakes appears to have been discontinued pending the sale of the Spirit of Ontario I.